mobilespace/community-members/README.md

 ### Finally

 This repository should be safe place for everyone to try things in.
-Be nice to each other.

-If you're already an experienced GitHub user and wants to help, please add your username to the [MAINTAINERS list](MAINTAINERS.md), create a pull request, and I'll merge it after adding you as a collaborator, so you'll be able to merge pull requests in the future.
-Before that happens, feel free to review pull requests and comment when someone needs help.
+Be nice to each other and in case you have any questions or need help reach to @monte9 (on github or slack).